 A few municipalities have reported on the adequacy of their years' supply of short-term land, but it is usually in terms of total units, not types.
 The analyses often use past starts or building permits to proxy for future demand.

-I am perplexed why planners and politicians don't connect the need to maintain an ample inventory of shovel-ready sites for various housing types and densities in multiple locations with the issue maintaining housing affordability.
+I am perplexed why planners and politicians don't connect the need to maintain an ample inventory of shovel-ready sites for various housing types and densities in multiple locations to housing supply and affordability.